Stone, Staffordshire: History

 Stone lay within the Pirehill hundred of Staffordshire named after nearby Pire Hill.
 In 1251 Henry III granted Stone a market charter.

 The Common Plot (also known as Mudley Pits) is a large area of open and wooded common land, sited just to the north of the town of Stone.
 It was reserved as an area of common land for the inhabitants of the town when the previous strip-farmed fields were enclosed by the Stone Inclosure Act 1798 (38 Geo.
 3. c.
-78).
+78 Pr.).
 The Duke of Cumberland built extensive winter fortifications and a camp here; traces of which can still be seen, during the winter of 1745/46.
 The purpose of the camp was to bring the Duke's army down from the freezing Staffordshire Moorlands and Peak District, where they had been seeking to stop an advance on London by a force of 6,000 Jacobite rebels.
 The rebels were thought to be using pack-horse routes over the high country, with the aim of reaching Derby.
 Stone was also strategic in preventing any break-away Jacobite group going across to Wales to recruit more men there but, with winter coming on, the Jacobites decided to retreat back to Scotland.

 Stone Urban District was an urban district, based on the Stone civil parish which equates to the town of Stone.
 There were two amendments in parts of the Stone Rural parish in Stone Rural District were transferred in.
 The district was abolished by the Local Government Act 1972 and replaced with Stafford Borough Council and Stone Town Council.
 The latter publishes a history of Stone.